 Myth #2: You should never cook tomatoes and other acidic foods in cast iron.

 A well-seasoned pan can handle acidic foods with impunity.
-Mark does caution, though, against jumping into menu plans with tomatoes while using a newly-purchased Lodge product.
+Mark does caution, though, against jumping into menu plans with tomatoes while using a newly purchased Lodge product.
 "If the seasoning is very good, you can prepare dishes with tomatoes and other acidic foods, but it’s best to wait until your piece is well-seasoned."
-Recipes including very acidic foods like tomatoes and citrus juices should not be cooked in seasoned cast iron until the cookware is highly seasoned.
+Recipes including very acidic foods, like tomatoes and citrus juices, should not be cooked in seasoned cast iron until the cookware is highly seasoned.
 The high acidity of these foods will strip the seasoning and result in discoloration and metallic-tasting food.

-If you do use soap, mild detergent is recommended and the more important step is to dry and oil your cast iron immediately.
+If you do use soap, mild detergent is recommended, and the more important step is to dry and oil your cast iron immediately.
 (See our instructions here for the best way to dry cast iron.)
 Do steer clear of using the dishwasher, strong detergents, and metal scouring pads, which can indeed remove seasoning.

 Myth #4: Rusted cast iron is ruined.

 Kelly busts this myth without a doubt.
 "Fear not, cast iron can never be ruined.
 There are numerous ways to restore cast iron cookware."
-Let your guilt go, drag out your grandmother’s forgotten skillet (or someone else’s you found at the flea market) and check out our post on restoring rusted cast iron.
+Let your guilt go, drag out your grandmother’s forgotten skillet (or someone else’s you found at the flea market), and check out our post on restoring rusted cast iron.
 Lodge’s video on the same subject should get you inspired too.

 Myth #5: Cooking in cast iron will give you your daily amount of nutritional iron.

-It's true that research has shown an increased level of iron in foods cooked in cast iron cookware — especially high-acid foods that encourage the leaching of iron out of the pan, like applesauce, eggs, and tomato-based recipes.
+Research has shown an increased level of iron in foods cooked in cast iron cookware — especially high-acid foods that encourage the leaching of iron out of the pan, like applesauce, eggs, and tomato-based recipes.
 The greater the acidity of the food and the longer you cook it, the more iron is transferred.

 However, it's very hard to measure the actual quantities of iron being transferred to your food, and a well-seasoned pan is less reactive to the acid in food (hence the acid in tomatoes becoming less of an issue as a piece becomes well-seasoned).
 So if you are using a well-seasoned pan, the iron in the pan is going to cross over less.